Tenerife Tram: Construction

 After much political debate on investment in trams versus buses, approval was eventually given to the €306 million budget.

 Construction started in 2004, and by December 2005 sufficient track existed for train supplier Alstom to start test-running on a 600 m section of track between the systems train depot and the Hospital Universitario de Canarias in La Cuesta.
 The last of the 20 tram units were handed over in August 2006.

 The construction phase officially ended on 2 June 2007 with the opening day tram on Line 1.
 Free service was provided to all passengers from that weekend all the way through to the following Sunday, before tariffs and tickets were introduced.

 Rolling stock

-The light rail (tram) rolling stock is entirely made up of the Citadis 302 model, 100% low floor from Alstom, as already used on the Madrid Light Metro, the Casablanca Tramway, the Parla Tram, and lines Trambaix and Trambesòs of the Barcelona Metro.
+The light rail (tram) rolling stock is entirely made up of the Citadis 302 model, 100% low floor from Alstom, as already used on the Madrid Light Metro, the Casablanca Tramway, the Parla Tram, and lines Trambaix and Trambesòs in Barcelona.
 These low-floor and floor lighted trams have a maximum speed of 70 km/h, and are powered through a 750 V DC catenary.
 The trams are each made up of five carriages, two driving carriages sandwiching three passenger/power carriages.